uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/her.rst

    a
-      Buffer holding the updated upper triangular part of theHermitian matrix ``A`` if ``upper_lower = upper`` or the updated lowertriangular part of the Hermitian matrix ``A`` if ``upper_lower = lower``.
+      Buffer holding the updated upper triangular part of the Hermitian matrix ``A`` if ``upper_lower = upper`` or the updated lower triangular part of the Hermitian matrix ``A`` if ``upper_lower = lower``.

-      The imaginary parts of the diagonal elementsare set to zero.
+      The imaginary parts of the diagonal elements are set to zero.

 .. container:: familylinks